StackVista/stackstate-docs/setup/security/authentication/authentication_options.md

 * [KeyCloak \(a specialized version of OIDC\)](keycloak.md)

 {% hint style="info" %}
-Authentication configuration is part of the Helm chart, any changes will automatically triger a restart of the pods requiring that.
+Authentication configuration is part of the Helm chart, any changes will automatically trigger a restart of the pods requiring that.
 {% endhint %}

 ## User roles